-- Concluded the analysis of 9 objections, approximately 460 Personal Verification Forms, and other documents necessary to finalize the claims process and to initiate distributions of recovered funds to claimants with approved claims (see infra § VI); - Drafted and substantially completed a motion for approval of a first interim distribution of approximately \$10 million to claimants with approved claims (see id.); - Continued efforts with respect to a petition for remission, seeking the return of approximately \$7.8 million from the Department of Justice in connection with civil and criminal asset forfeitures for distribution through the claims process (see infra § III.A.); - Collected \$11,766.28 in interest income on seized funds (see Ex.
-A); - Collected litigation income of \$16,953.33 through clawback settlements and the enforcement of default judgments (see id.); - Continued efforts to repatriate \$500,000 from Belize in cooperation with local counsel and to obtain remission of approximately \$2 million (through the above-referenced petition) that the Department of Justice repatriated from the United Kingdom (see infra § III.B.); - Resumed prosecution of a lawsuit against defendant Raymond P. Montie III, seeking tort damages and the recovery of fraudulent transfers (see infra § V.2.c.); and - Filed a notice of appeal regarding an order dismissing a second lawsuit against ATC Brokers Ltd., David Manoukian, and Spotex, LLC, seeking compensatory and punitive damages and alleging claims for aiding and abetting fraud, aiding and abetting breaches of fiduciary duties, recovery of fraudulent transfers against ATC, gross negligence, and simple negligence (see infra § V.2.d.).
+- Filed a motion on December 9, 2022, seeking approval of a first interim distribution of approximately \$10 million to claimants with approved claims (see infra § VI); - Obtained remission of \$6,560,994.96 from the Department of Justice in connection with civil and criminal asset forfeitures for distribution through the claims process and continued efforts to secure remission of additional funds (see infra § III.A.); - Collected \$69,581.90 in interest income on seized funds (see Ex.
+A); - Collected litigation income of \$8,717.68 through settlements and the enforcement of default judgments (see id.); - Continued efforts to repatriate \$500,000 from Belize in cooperation with local counsel (see infra § III.B.); - Continued evaluation of a lawsuit against defendant Raymond P. Montie III, seeking tort damages and the recovery of fraudulent transfers (see infra § V.2.c.); and